OpenAddressesUK/theodolite/app/views/static/about/docs.md

 - The [Office for National Statistics' "ONS Postcode Directory (ONSPD)"](http://www.ons.gov.uk/ons/guide-method/geography/products/postcode-directories/-nspp-/index.html), from which we source our reference table of **postcodes**.
 Note that Northern Ireland's postcodes are dropped from the reference data as ["a separate licence for commercial use is required, direct from the Irish Land and Property Services"](http://www.ons.gov.uk/ons/guide-method/geography/beginner-s-guide/licences/index.html).

 ###Address data
-The current platform uses a single address dataset [Companies House's "Free Company Data Product"](http://download.companieshouse.gov.uk/en_output.html).
+The current platform uses a single address dataset as its source: [Companies House's "Free Company Data Product"](http://download.companieshouse.gov.uk/en_output.html).

 Companies House's Free Company Data Product [does not include third party IP](https://www.whatdotheyknow.com/request/free_company_data_third_party_in).